ESOL courses in Manchester

 There is a focus on community based learning to engage learners, reduce isolation and develop self-confidence.
 Blended learning programmes are offered to embed ESOL with vocational activities so learners can enjoy learning English as well as integrating into the community and adapting to British culture.

-They are also a Trinity Secure English Language Tests (SELTs) course provider and Trinity ESOL Skills for
+They are also a Trinity Secure English Language Tests (SELTs) course provider and Trinity ESOL Skills for Life exam centre.

 Migrant Support aims to provide language skills to individuals in order to access training, gain employment and participate in society.
-Learners are offered both accredited a nd unaccredited courses for ESOL learners, as well as free confidential advice.
+Learners are offered both accredited a and unaccredited courses for ESOL learners, as well as free confidential advice.

 St Aidan’s Centre